Le'Veon Bell: 2019 season

 On March 13, 2019, Bell signed a four-year, $52.5 million contract with the New York Jets with $35 million guaranteed, making him the second highest paid running back in the NFL.

 After holding out for the preseason, Bell played his first game with the Jets on September 8, 2019, against the Buffalo Bills where Bell rushed 17 times for 60 rushing yards and caught six passes for 32 receiving yards and a receiving touchdown as the Jets lost 17–16.
 Dealing with shoulder soreness, Bell played in Week 2 against the Cleveland Browns on Monday Night Football, where he finished with 68 rushing yards and a lost fumble as the Jets lost 23–3.
 In Week 6 against the Dallas Cowboys, Bell rushed 14 times for 50 yards and his first rushing touchdown of the season in the 24–22 win.
-In Week 16 against his former team, the Pittsburgh Steelers, Bell rushed 25 times for 72 yards and caught four passes for 21 yards during the 16–10 win.
-Overall, in the 2019 season, Bell recorded 789 rushing yards and three rushing touchdowns to go along with 66 receptions for 461 receiving yards and a receiving touchdown.
+During Week 16 against his former team, the Pittsburgh Steelers, Bell rushed 25 times for 72 yards and caught four passes for 21 yards in the 16–10 victory.

+Bell finished the 2019 season 245 carries for 789 yards and three touchdowns to go along with 66 receptions for 461 yards and a touchdown in 15 games and starts.

 2020 season

-Bell entered the 2020 season as the Jets starting running back.
-In Week 1, he suffered a hamstring injury against the Buffalo Bills and was placed on injured reserve on September 15, 2020.
-He was activated on October 10.
+Bell entered the 2020 season as the Jets' starting running back.
+He suffered a hamstring injury in the season opener against the Buffalo Bills and was placed on injured reserve on September 15, 2020.
+Bell was activated on October 10.
 In his return in Week 5 against the Arizona Cardinals, Bell rushed for 60 yards and caught one pass for seven yards during the 30–10 loss.
 After the game, Bell liked a tweet suggesting that the Jets should trade him.
 When asked about the social media interaction, Jets' head coach Adam Gase said that "I hate that's the route that we go with all of this instead of just talking to me about it, but it is the way guys want to do it nowadays."
 Bell was released by the Jets on October 13 after the team failed to find a trade partner.

 Kansas City Chiefs

 On October 17, 2020, Bell signed a one-year contract with the Kansas City Chiefs.
-In Week 11 against the Las Vegas Raiders, Bell rushed for 25 yards and a touchdown during the 35–31 win.
+In Week 11 against the Las Vegas Raiders, Bell rushed for 25 yards and a touchdown during the 35–31 victory.
 This was Bell's first touchdown as a Chief.
-Overall, Bell finished the 2020 regular season with 82 carries for 328 rushing yards and two rushing touchdowns to go along with 16 receptions for 138 receiving yards.
+Overall, Bell finished the 2020 regular season with 82 carries for 328 yards and two touchdowns to go along with 16 receptions for 138 yards.

 Baltimore Ravens

 On September 7, 2021, Bell was signed by the Baltimore Ravens to their practice squad.
 He was activated for Week 4 against Denver Broncos and for Week 6 against the Los Angeles Chargers, scoring his first touchdown of the season in the latter game.
-He was signed to the active roster on October 19, 2021.
-He was released on November 16, 2021.
+He was signed to the active roster on October 19.
+He was released on November 16.